 Note: These were the capital costs at the point of a 'freeze' in their development.
 Further work has since been done on costs, resulting in marginal changes, the results of which are reflected in tie's Financial Business Plan.
-The differences have a relatively marginal impact on the economic appraisal, the results of which are available in a technical note.
+The differences are relatively marginal in terms of the economic appraisal, the results of which are available in a technical note.